Skip to main content

 Pregnancy and breastfeeding

+If you are pregnant or think you are pregnant, tell your doctor before you have the Metopirone® test.
 There is not enough information to recommend its use during pregnancy.
-If there is an urgent need for you to have the METOPIRONE test, your doctor can advise you about the risks and benefits.
+If there is an urgent need for you to have the Metopirone® test, your doctor can advise you about the risks and benefits.

-You should not breastfeed while you are having the METOPIRONE test.
+Do not breast-feed while you are having the Metopirone® test.
 There is not enough information to recommend breast-feeding while you are having the test.

 3. What if I am taking other medicines?